CONNECTING SECULAR BUDDHISTS WORLDWIDE

 DISCUSSION GROUP

-Our online discussion group meets the third Thursday of each month on Zoom to discuss aspects of a secular approach to the dharma.
-Join us.
+Our online discussion group meets the third Thursday of each month to discuss different aspects of a secular approach to the dharma.

 SBN’S ONLINE COURSE

-SBN is offering a free online course exploring the key ideas and practices of secular Buddhism, an important trend that has emerged in western Buddhism in recent years.
+SBN offers a free online course exploring the key ideas and practices of secular Buddhism.

 LOOKING FOR A SANGHA?

-private listing you can join to meet others in your geographical area.
+SBN has a private listing you can join to meet others and form a sangha in your geographical area.

 READING GROUP

-SBN’s Reading Group meets the first Thursday of each month and focuses on topics related to mindfulness, secular dharma and various forms of Buddhism.
+SBN's Reading Group meets online the first Thursday of each month and focuses on topics related to mindfulness and secular dharma.

 FEATURED POSTS & MEETINGS